BitYoungjae/BitYoungjae/README.md

 ## 💡 What I Do

-I specialize in building production-grade web applications with a unique blend of functional programming (Clojure/ClojureScript) and modern TypeScript ecosystems.
-Currently shipping inventory management solutions used by thousands of businesses.
+I build production-grade web applications using functional programming (Clojure/ClojureScript) and modern TypeScript ecosystems.
+Working on Arch Linux with Neovim as my primary development environment.

-**My sweet spot**: Complex state management, real-time systems, and developer tooling.
+**Focused on**: Complex state management, real-time systems, developer tooling, and optimizing keyboard-centric workflows.

 ## 🚀 Featured Project